 1. Why is the Meerkat clinical trial needed?

 Uveitic macular edema (UME, sometimes called ‘UMO’ or retinal swelling or cystoid edema) is a common complication of inflammation inside the eye (known as ‘uveitis’).
 UME is caused by a build-up of fluid in a delicate layer at the back of the eye, called the retina, causing changes to vision and eye damage.
+Uveitis is less common in children and young people than in adults but can be more difficult to treat and have poorer outcomes.
 The main current treatment for UME is steroid medications which can work well at controlling inflammation and preventing fluid build-up.
-However, steroids can cause serious side effects affecting the eyes and general health, and their long-term use is not recommended.
-In this clinical trial, researchers are assessing if a non-steroid drug called RO7200220 will improve vision in people with UME.
+However, steroids can cause serious side effects affecting the eyes and general health, particularly in children, and their long-term use is not recommended.
+In this clinical trial, researchers are assessing if a non-steroid drug called RO7200220 will improve vision in children and adults with UME.

 2. How does the Meerkat clinical trial work?